clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 # 2. Preprocessing

 This part of our project is not the most thrilling so we will not go over every detail of the preprocessing but only mention a few ones that could maybe help the reader to gain a better global comprehension of the project.
-Please refer to **[our project notebook](https://github.com/clairebilat/ada-2019-project-lost-and-found)** if you have a insatiable curiosity about it.
+Please refer to **[our project notebook](https://github.com/clairebilat/ada-2019-project-lost-and-found)** if you have an insatiable curiosity about it.

 ## 2.1 The Chicago Food Inspections Database